 A question we are asked a lot is can I bring my pets?

-So this weeks’ Letter from New Zealand is dedicated to all you would be migrants who are thinking of coming but need to know if you can bring ‘Fluffy’ with you.
+So this weeks’ Letter from New Zealand is dedicated to all you would be migrants who are thinking of coming with the help of immigration agents but need to know if you can bring ‘Fluffy’ with you.

 Before going much further it is important to appreciate that New Zealand has not been attached to any other landmass for over 60 million years and we do not have most of the pests and diseases that cause such havoc in other countries.